Der-Kai-T/motd/README.md

 # Message-of-the-Day-Bot
-This is a bot requested by u/rochesterrr on r/discordapp on reddit (https://www.reddit.com/r/discordapp/comments/iksn30/random_daily_message_bot/?utm_source=share&utm_medium=web2x&context=3).
+This is a bot requested by u/rochesterrr on r/discordapp on [reddit](https://www.reddit.com/r/discordapp/comments/iksn30/random_daily_message_bot/?utm_source=share&utm_medium=web2x&context=3).
 It's written with node.js as a framework.

 ## Installation (short)
 1. Install [node.js](https://nodejs.org/) on your System